-Love From Manenberg is a story about love and loyalty and the choices we make in the circumstance we have.
-Gangs, poverty, substance abuse -- they appear in the images because they exist in the lives documented, but the people of Manenberg are infinitely more complex than the facts of those things.
+Love From Manenberg is a story about love and loyalty and the choices we make in the circumstances we have.
+Gangs, poverty and substance abuse appear in Sarah Stacke’s images because they exist in the lives documented, but the people of Manenberg are infinitely more complex than the facts of those things.
 Nobody is any one thing all the time, it is what is in the heart that binds us.

 Who?
 Sarah Stacke